 As a result of their research and fact-finding, the committee concluded that, "the research about the educational and health benefits of a later high school starting time are clear and compelling."
 Based on a review of the potential impact on athletics, after-school programs, religious activities, performing arts and transportation, the committee recommended changing the start times later for both primary and secondary schools.
-The committee developed five options, all of which had the high school start time moving from 7:40 am to 8:05 am, with middle schools either staying at their current time or also moving to 8:05 am, and all elementary schools staying at their current time or starting at 8:45 am.
-Due to redistricting in 2003, the school board delayed their decision a full year and conducted further community engagement.
+The committee developed five options, all of which had the high school start time moving from 7:40 am to 8:05 am, with middle schools either staying at their current time or also moving to 8:05 am, and all elementary schools starying at their decision a full year and conducted further community engagement.
 In 2004, the school board moved start times for all middle and high schools close to the time recommended by the committee with high schools starting at 8:00 am, middle schools starting at 7:50 am, and elementary school starting 15 minutes later, moving from 8:20 am to 8:35 am.